sandra-calvo/smarthomes-SimulatedData/README.md

 After few seconds you will see the new nodes in your Node-RED palette.

-**Remember to repeat this process to install node-red-node-openweathermap package.**
+**Remember to repeat this process to install node-red-node-openweathermap package.** :partly_sunny:

 # PHASE 2
 ## Visualize your data